meteora-digital/silverstripe-syntax-highlighter/README.md

 Supercharge your Silverstripe development in VS Code!
 This extension brings vibrant syntax highlighting to `.ss` template files, making your code pop with colour and clarity.
 Say goodbye to old and broken extensions and hello to a coding experience that's as dynamic as your Silverstripe sites.

-## Usage
+## See for yourself

-Ready to level up?
 Open any `.ss` file in VS Code and watch the magic happen!
-Syntax highlighting kicks in automatically for all Silverstripe goodies, including:
+Syntax highlighting kicks in automatically for all Silverstripe goodies.

 ```ss
 <!doctype html>